solidjs-community/solid-primitives/packages/filesystem/README.md

 };
 ```

+To support an unsupported file system, you can provide a wrapper with one of the same APIs.

 If no rename method is given, mkdir/writeFile/rm are used to achieve the same effect.
-An actual rename call might be more performant, though.
+An actual rename call will be more performant, though.

 The `createFileSystem` call then creates a reactive surface above each of these APIs so that the return values of all reading calls are signals for synchronous and resources for asynchronous filesystem adapters; writing methods for asynchronous APIs will return the same promise for convenience reasons.
 These getters returned from reading methods are bound to Solid's reactivity so that they will automatically cause effects using them outside of untrack() to re-run on updates.
 Asynchronous getters will initially return undefined, but will update to the correct value once evaluated.